An Introduction to Japan Prefabricated Construction Suppliers and Manufacturers Association

 - Concrete prefab housing and buildings:

-The main structural members are PC panels and other PC components (precast concrete panels produced at the factory)
+The main structural members are PC panels and other PC components (precast concrete panels and components produced at the factory)

 PC Architecture Committee